 - Dependent child care.

-- Travel to professional meetings, conferences, or seminars, as long as it does not exceed 10 percent of the fellowship.
+- Travel to professional meetings, conferences, or seminars that does not exceed 10 percent of the fellowship total.

 American Postdoctoral Fellowships funds are not available for: